-If you have an image of EXT4, i.e., drive image or complete OS image, then you can use 7-Zip Archiver to read all the files inside it.
+If you have an image of EXT4, i.e., drive image or complete OS image, you can use 7-Zip Archiver to read all the files inside it.

-If you have dual boot system, it can access Linux partitions being in Windows.
-You can download it from here, but do note that the software hasn’t been updated for long.
+If you have a dual boot system, it can access Linux partitions being in Windows.
+You can download it from here, but note that the software hasn’t been updated for long.
 But it is free and works.

 Let us know if any of these tools helped you read and copy files from ext4 to a Windows drive.

 Does Windows allow you to mount Physical EXT4 Discs on Windows?

 Now that Windows supports WSL and lets you install a flavor of Linux, you can use it to mount physical disks formatted using the Linux ext4 filesystem.
 You will have to use the MOUNT command to view and use the EXT4 devices.

 Windows don’t have the right drivers to read the EXT4 partitions.
 You can understand in the terms that there is no associated application to open the EXT4 file type.
 The only way to read data from EXT4 is to use third-party apps that we have suggested in the list.